VertigoRay/LTEC5210.ray.pillers.us/_posts/2018-06-10-project-1A-description.md

+---
+layout: post
+title: Project A Description
+img: //i.imgur.com/cfAoUTw.jpg
+author: Raymond Piller
+comments: true
+categories:
+- ID
+---
-I am a Senior System Administrator at CAS here at UNT.
+I am a Senior System Administrator at [CAS](https://its.cas.unt.edu) here at [UNT](https://unt.edu).
 I've worked here since 2005 when I started out beneath my capabilities as a part-time help desk technician.
 It didn't take me long to attain a full-time position and make my way to where I am today.
 During my time at UNT, I've trained several technicians to be more than just a technician.